-When you’re having a bad day or a bad week in general, sometimes the smallest thing can turn everything around.
-For me, these past six days have been tough on a physical and emotional level.
-I’ve felt angry, alone, scared, depressed, weak, tired – and all at different times.
-I was relieved when Sunday afternoon rolled around, and I got ready to depart for 5 p.m.
+When you’re having a bad week, sometimes the smallest thing can turn it all around.
+The last six days have been tough – I’ve been angry, alone, scared, depressed, weak and tired.
+I was relieved when Sunday rolled around and I went to 5 p.m.
 Mass.
-I’m trying to develop this new habit of not letting adverse emotions weigh me down for too long before surrendering them up to Jesus.
+I’ve been trying to develop a new habit of not allowing bothersome emotions weigh me down for too long before offering them up to God.

-As the holy water touched my forehead as I made the sign of the cross inside the sanctuary I instantly felt this calming sensation.
-It was like I had passed a barrier that separated me from the burdensome feelings I’d been suffering from all week.
-I don’t normally attend Mass alone, but because I was unaccompanied by my boyfriend or family members, this weekend was a solo venture, which happened to be a perfect remedy.
-The perfect hour with minimum distractions, but what really made the hour perfect was the music.
+As I touched my forehead with holy water on the way into the sanctuary, I instantly felt a calming sensation.
+It was like I’d passed through a barrier that separated me from the burden I’d been carrying.
+Normally I don’t attend Mass solo, but this proved to be the perfect remedy.
+The perfect hour with minimum distractions, but what really made difference was the music.

-You see, most weekend Masses include a church choir, but on Sunday nights Church of the Ascension brings in a group of musicians who utilize the wall behind the alter to project the lyrics for the congregation to follow.
-These songs are always contemporary Christian songs, like the ones you’d hear on the K-Love radio station as you’re driving.
-I love being able to stand in my pew without a hymnal and just sway and belt out some of the best praise and worship songs imaginable.
-It feels so good to just be when all the negativity you arrived with just isn’t there anymore.
+Most weekend Masses include a church choir, but Sunday night Masses feature a group of musicians sing contemporary songs and display the lyrics on the projector.
+These songs are the ones you’d hear on the K-Love radio station.
+I love standing in my pew without a hymnal and belting the lyrics to my favorite songs.
+It feels so good to just be with Jesus for an hour and feel all your negativity melt away.